Initiative logo guidelines

 Initiative logos will not be considered for:

-If you feel that your group meets the qualifications for an initiative logo, reach out to email@example.com for more information.
+If you feel that your group meets the qualifications for an initiative logo, reach out to your marketing Account Manager for more information.
+If you're not sure who your account manager is, reach out to the Brand and Creative team.

 Initiative logos in use